-Only dogs listed on a team's timesheet may warm up.
-If a dog not listed on a team's timesheet warms up the dog's team forfeits any placement at the race meeting.
+Only dogs listed on the official timesheet for a team may warm up.
+If a dog not listed on the official timesheet for a team warms up the dog's team forfeits any placement at the race meeting.

 Note: During the warm up period, all normal rules of racing apply including penalties for rule violations.